The 2023 festival will be hosted at

 We also offer low submission fees to filmmakers who, if selected, gain a new audience for their work.
 We believe that our relatively small festival delivers a big creative impact to our community, with lasting connections between filmmakers and creatives alike being forged at our events.

 The Crown Heights Film Festival was founded in 2009 by Erin Gleason and Pedro Marti.
-The was established as a way to bring the local community together during a time of rapid gentrification.
+The festival was established as a way to bring the local community together during a time of rapid gentrification.

 Nine years later, the festival still takes place every October.
 We attract large, enthusiastic audiences here in Crown Heights, one of Brooklyn's most beautiful and diverse neighborhoods.